ArielMelni/Optimized-GeneCorr/README.md

 ## My Role...

 **The Problem**
-- The code that creates GCNs is done in Python creating overhead that slows down the creation of GCN's Significantly.
+- The code that creates GCNs is done in Python creating overhead that slows down the creation of GCN's significantly.

 **My Objective**
 - Develop a solution to Python's impaired capacity and optimize the current speed of creating a GCN.